What we do

 We work with departmental teams and the Crown Commercial Service to procure goods and services and manage third-party suppliers.

-Commercial professionals work right across the procurement cycle from strategy and pre-market engagement and procurement, through to contract management.
+Commercial professionals work across the procurement cycle from strategy and pre-market engagement and procurement, through to contract management.

 The GCF commercial standards for government define how all government departments should operate commercially to ensure consistency of commercial behaviours and purchasing across government.